 These 13 ways to use web scraping are just the beginning, but should give you some idea as to its usefulness.
 With data available online by the digital truckload, you need a simple solution to collect and sift through it.

-A scraping tool like Import.io allows you to benefit from automatic web scraping without having to install anything or learn coding.
+A tool like Import.io allows you to benefit from gaining access to structured web data without having to install anything or learn coding.

-Sign up today for a free, full feature, no-risk trial and see for yourself how web scraping and data can help you and your business.
+Sign up today for a free, full feature, no-risk trial and see for yourself how web data can help you and your business.
 Sign up, log in, point, click, and scrape.

 In a world where nothing is free, we’re giving you free data because we know you’ll immediately see the potential and understand its value.